bmaunde/guidelines/erp-magento-integration-guide.md

  - the data structures expected in Magento for the objects
  - The data structures sent from Magento for the object

-The information mentioned above will enable the development of the following in the backend systems:
+The information mentioned above will help in the the development of the following in the backend systems:

  - the push mechanisms for the data expected from backend systems
  - the persistence/handling mechanisms for data pushed from Magento

 ## Data and Actions
 The following is a listing of all the data expected to and from backend systems.
+The inform

 ### Outbound Data
-This section covers data that is to be
+This section covers data that is to be replicated from backend systems to Magento

 #### Customers
 ##### Object Names
 For B2C scenarios, the expected object is: